Marceillo/eco-shave/README.md

 * It is not always possible to start a project from scratch sometimes it may be the case that you need to work on someone else project.
 * So this will give me as a developer an overview of the project from an ERD standpoint.
-* Also was good to see how everthing is connected in the end of the project.
+* Also was good to see how everything is connected at the end of the project.

 ### Steps used
 * Step 1 to using this is to install python3 -m pip install django-extensions.
 * Step 2 would be to add the installed apps in settings (django_extensions) .
 * Step 3 would be to add it to the requirements file.
 * Step 4 is to run the python3 manage.py graph_models -a --output erd.dot
-* Step 5 After this it will create an erd. dot file with all the application model data.
+* Step 5 After this it will create an erd.
+Dot file with all the application model data.
 * Step 6 Put the data in this software to change to an image file much like the one I used below.

 The red dot file converted to image [Graphviz online](https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%0A%20%20subgraph%20cluster_0%20%7B%0A%20%20%20%20style%3Dfilled%3B%0A%20%20%20%20color%3Dlightgrey%3B%0A%20%20%20%20node%20%5Bstyle%3Dfilled%2Ccolor%3Dwhite%5D%3B%0A%20%20%20%20a0%20-%3E%20a1%20-%3E%20a2%20-%3E%20a3%3B%0A%20%20%20%20label%20%3D%20%22process%20%231%22%3B%0A%20%20%7D%0A%0A%20%20subgraph%20cluster_1%20%7B%0A%20%20%20%20node%20%5Bstyle%3Dfilled%5D%3B%0A%20%20%20%20b0%20-%3E%20b1%20-%3E%20b2%20-%3E%20b3%3B%0A%20%20%20%20label%20%3D%20%22process%20%232%22%3B%0A%20%20%20%20color%3Dblue%0A%20%20%7D%0A%20%20start%20-%3E%20a0%3B%0A%20%20start%20-%3E%20b0%3B%0A%20%20a1%20-%3E%20b3%3B%0A%20%20b2%20-%3E%20a3%3B%0A%20%20a3%20-%3E%20a0%3B%0A%20%20a3%20-%3E%20end%3B%0A%20%20b3%20-%3E%20end%3B%0A%0A%20%20start%20%5Bshape%3DMdiamond%5D%3B%0A%20%20end%20%5Bshape%3DMsquare%5D%3B%0A%7D)